danbadds38/Lily-Cybersecurity-7B-v0.2/README.md

 Lily is a cybersecurity and hacking instructor and assistant.
 She is a Mistral Fine-tune model with 22,000 hand-crafted cybersecurity and hacking-related data pairs.
 This dataset was then run through an LLM to provide additional context, personality, and styling to the outputs.

-That dataset focuses on general knowledge in most areas of cybersecurity.
+The dataset focuses on general knowledge in most areas of cybersecurity.
 These included, but are not limited to:

 Advanced Persistent Threats (APT) Management, Architecture and Design,